 Report symptoms from palm oil to FDA

-The U.S. Food & Drug Administration has a MedWatch Voluntary Reporting online form you can complete and submit to report your symptoms.
+The U.S. Food & Drug Administration has a MedWatch Voluntary Reporting online form you can complete and submit to easily report your symptoms.
 You just need to have the product information.

 Go to this link and click on Consumer/Patient.
-There are a few pages but it’s easy to complete.
+It’s easy to complete.
 You can also call them at 1-800-FDA-1088.

-This can create awareness and alert the FDA that palm oil is causing health issues.
+This will create awareness and alert the FDA that palm oil is causing health issues.
 At the very least, it may make them require companies to list palm oil derivatives on ingredient labels like companies must do in Europe.

 Allergic to palm oil